Graphene Terahertz Devices for Sensing and Communication: THz Molecular Sensing with Graphene

 \subsection{Molecular Adsorption Detection through THz Emission Spectroscopy}

-Atomically thin materials like graphene exhibit changes in electrical and optical properties due to interactions with their surroundings~\cite{santoso2014tunable, chang2014oxygen, docherty2012extreme}.
+Atomically thin materials like graphene exhibit changes in electrical and optical properties due to interactions with their surroundings~\cite{santoso2014tunable, chang2014oxygen, docherty2012extreme, xing_regulating_2023}.
 For example, the adsorption of gas molecules, such as oxygen (O$_2$), which is recognized as a significant atmospheric gas adsorbate given its abundance, can affect material properties~\cite{bagiscan2017adsorption}.
+It has been shown that the transient THz photoconductivity and Fermi energy of doped graphene grown by chemical vapor deposition (CVD) are modulated in different gaseous environments, as demonstrated through optical pump--THz probe spectroscopy experiments~\cite{zhang_photoexcited_2017}.
 Understanding the environmental factors influencing graphene-based materials is thus important.
-THz-TDS, especially THz emission spectroscopy~\cite{huang2019terahertz}, can be used to probe the dynamics of molecular adsorption and desorption.
+THz time-domain spectroscopy (THz-TDS), especially THz emission spectroscopy~\cite{huang2019terahertz}, can be used to detect certain molecules and probe the dynamics of molecular adsorption and desorption.

-In the experiments conducted in \cite{bagiscan2017adsorption} and \cite{sano2014imaging}, a monolayer of graphene grown by CVD was placed on the surface of a crystal of indium phosphide (InP).
-InP is known for its ability to emit coherent THz radiation efficiently.
+In the experiments conducted in \cite{bagiscan2017adsorption} and \cite{sano2014imaging}, a monolayer of graphene grown by CVD was placed on the surface of an indium phosphide (InP) crystal, known for its ability to emit coherent THz radiation efficiently.
 Specifically, when InP is photoexcited by femtosecond infrared pulses from a Ti:Sapphire laser, THz waves are generated from its surface.
-When the InP surface is coated by graphene, the impact of molecular adsorption and desorption on graphene can be probed through variations in the THz emission waveform under different conditions.
+When the InP surface is coated by graphene, the impact of molecular adsorption and desorption on graphene can be probed through variations in the THz emission waveform under different conditions, acting as a molecular sensor.

 \textbf{Figure \ref{fig:5}} shows that, under atmospheric conditions and ambient temperature, the generated THz waveform exhibits a dip at $\sim$2\,ps and a peak at $\sim$2.5\,ps.
 However, after the graphene-coated InP was subjected to vacuum pumping and/or continuous femtosecond infrared irradiation, which desorbs O$_2$, both peaks disappeared progressively, and a new positive peak replaced the dip at $\sim$2\,ps.
 Further, when additional O$_2$ adsorbates were eliminated through annealing, along with any remaining water present at the junction of graphene and InP, the THz waveforms of graphene-coated InP and uncoated InP converged.
 Nevertheless, when the sample was left in the air for several hours without femtosecond laser excitation, O$_2$ molecules were re-adsorbed, leading to the recovery of the initial shape of the THz waveform.
 The original shape can also be restored by applying ultraviolet illumination to the sample, as it induces the oxidation of graphene~\cite{gunes2011uv, mitoma2013photo, zhao2012photochemical}.
 All these results imply that the variations in the emitted THz radiation waveform result from the adsorption and desorption of O$_2$ molecules on graphene.